-I live along the River Road corridor.
-I get we need to unist dollars.
+Hive along the River Road corridor.
+I get we need to urist dollars.
 How do we provide a pleasant experience for all?
-Having developed river sceas that has public triash cans, nearcoms, parking.
+Having developed river access that has public trash cans, restrooms, parking.
 Having attendants to keep things more orderly.
-It is a free for all at the Rover -crowded, dirty, unpleasant.
+It is a free for all at the River - crowded, dirty, unpleasant.
 Locals stay away and we are the ones who pay for it.
-Idiots with their blow up unicoms, beach towels, ice chests, walking along RIVER Road sail if it's lot a road filled with cars.
+Idiots with their blow up unicoms, beach towels, ice chests, walking along RIVER Road as if it's Not a road filled with cars.
 Perhaps a walking path?
 Sonoma county has become extremely expensive.
 There isn't enough low/affordable housing.

 Water resources and evacuation routes need to be considered.

-Think tighter egulation around vacation rentals is needed.
-Too much of the previous or potential rental inventory have been converted to AirBNB/vacation rentals.
-Better landlord education about HUD tenants.scaring them off by saying must make 3 times the rent is cruel.
+I think tighter regulation around vacation rentals is needed.
+Too much of the previous or potential rental inventory have been converted to

+Better landlord education about HUD tenants..scaring them off by saying must make 3 times the rent is cruel.
 Everyone should understand that only 3 times 'their portion' is what it means.
 But even that isn't doable for many section 8 folks.